MATH 7750-120: Advanced Topics in Graph Theory (Probabilistic Methods)

 - Cauchy–Schwarz inequality: \[ \langle x,y\rangle^2\leq\langle x,x\rangle\langle y,y\rangle \] In particular, \[ \bigl(\operatorname{\mathbb{E}}XY\bigr)^2\leq \operatorname{\mathbb{E}}X^2\cdot\operatorname{\mathbb{E}}Y^2 \]

-- Jensen’s inequality: If \(\phi\) is convex then \[ \operatorname{\mathbb{E}}\phi(X)\geq\phi\bigl(\operatorname{\mathbb{E}} X\bigr) \]
+- Jensen’s inequality: If \(\phi\) is convex then \[ \operatorname{\mathbb{E}}\phi(X)\geq\phi\bigl(\operatorname{\mathbb{E}} X\bigr) \] If \(\phi\) is concave, then \[ \operatorname{\mathbb{E}}\phi(X)\leq\phi\bigl(\operatorname{\mathbb{E}} X\bigr) \]

 - Arithmetic–Geometric mean inequality (AM–GM inequality): If \(a_1,\dots,a_n\geq 0\), then \[ \biggl(\prod_{i=1}^n a_i\biggr)^{1/n}\leq {1\over n}\sum_{i=1}^n a_i \]

-- Markov’s inequality: If \(X\) is a non-negative random variable and \(t>0\), then \[ \Pr[X\geq t]\leq{\operatorname{\mathbb{E}} X\over t}. \]
+- Markov’s inequality: If \(X\) is a non-negative random variable, then \[ \Pr[X\geq \lambda]\leq{\operatorname{\mathbb{E}} X\over \lambda}\qquad\text{for all }\lambda>0. \]